 Fremantle Stuff > people > Alfred Pickering, photographer

 Claremont river beach near the Osborne Hotel steps (the caption reads 'Osborne Beach') c.
 1895-1900, courtesy SLWA (from Facebook).
-Click/tap any image for larger size.
+Photograph by Alfred Pickering.
+Click/tap for larger size to see the steps in the middle background, with the Osborne Hotel tower on the central skyline.

 Osborne Hotel c.
 1895, courtesy of SLWA # 011534D (from Facebook).
 Click/tap for larger size.